joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 The ideal extension of our simple example, in the case of $N=7$, would be to have $16$ instances of that pattern: a "hub" losing distribution with seven "satellite" winning distributions that differ from their hub by one hat-color.
 Suppose we found sixteen such hubs that together with their satellites cover all $128$ distributions.
 Then our strategy would be for any player who sees a scenario compatible with a hub distribution to guess the color that he must have if it's actually _not_ a hub distribution, and for players to pass otherwise.
 Hub distributions themselves, then, produce seven incorrect guesses, and each satellite distribution produces one correct guess (the other six players can see, based on the guesser's hat, that it's not a hub distribution).
 This would be optimal in that the incorrect guesses are maximally stacked, and it would give a win ratio of $7/8$.

 And in fact this is possible!
-Initially, I found a set of hubs computationally (the Python code is shown below; it uses some randomness and on average it takes only about 30 repetitions).
-Representing black and white with $1$s and $0$s, the hub distributions I found that way are:
+Initially, I found a set of hubs computationally.
+Python code is shown below; it uses some randomness and on average it takes only a few seconds to succeed.
+It is based on the observation that two hubs sharing no satellites is equivalent to their assigning different colors to at least three hats.
+Representing black and white with $1$s and $0$s, one set of hub distributions I found that way contains these (different runnings produce different hubs):

 ```
 0000000